Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Conclusion

 \section{Conclusion}

-Our research reveals a trade-off between the detectability and robustness of a data poisoning attack: Over-poisoning enhances robustness but makes the attack more detectable, while under-poisoning reduces detectability but also weakens the attack's effectiveness and robustness.
+Our research reveals a trade-off between the detectability and robustness of a data poisoning attack: Over-poisoning enhances robustness but makes the attack more detectable, while under-poisoning reduces detectability and lowers the attack's effectiveness and robustness.
 Attackers must carefully balance this trade-off, which considerably diminishes their attack's potency, enabling model repair using (i) fewer trusted image-label pairs with (ii) a smaller impact on the model's test accuracy.
-We propose two defenses that effectively (i) repair and (ii) detect backdoored models using $1\%$ and $2.5\%$ of clean data on CIFAR-10 and ImageNet, respectively while limiting the decline in test accuracy to at most $2\%$.
-We expand our findings to vision-language models, such as CLIP, and observe increased robustness but also a higher detectability.
-We propose two adaptive attacks showing our defense's limitations against an attacker who controls the entire training process.
+We propose two defenses that effectively (i) repair and (ii) detect backdoored models using $1\%$ and $2.5\%$ of clean data on CIFAR-10 and ImageNet, respectively, while limiting the decline in test accuracy to at most $2\%$.
+We propose a \emph{calibration} trick to enhance the backdoor detection rates and demonstrate our method's ability to detect complex triggers, such as natural reflections.
+We expand our findings to vision-language models like CLIP and observe increased robustness and higher detectability.
+We propose adaptive attacks showing our defense's limitations against an attacker who is not limited to data poisoning but can manipulate the model's parameters.
 Our work demonstrates that the effectiveness of data poisoning defenses has likely been underestimated by studying undetectability and robustness in isolation instead of treating them as a trade-off the attacker needs to balance.